 - The Maryland Department of Natural Resources will accept applications for economic relief funds for the commercial seafood industry.

 The state of Maryland and its local governments received nearly $2.4 billion from the Coronavirus Relief Fund established through the CARES Act.
-Our 24 jurisdictions will receive $1.05 billion in federal funding, either directly or from the state.
+Our 24 jurisdictions received $1.05 billion in federal funding, either directly or from the state.
 Part of this allotment can be used for each county to set up a COVID-19 relief program in order to assist businesses negatively impacted by the pandemic.

 - Allegany County - Restaurant Relief Fund